adarlan/eks-lab/README.md

 # EKS Lab

-An __Amazon Elastic Kubernetes Service__ (__EKS__) experimentation project that automates the deployment of a Kubernetes cluster, pre-integrated with open-source tools and example applications.
+An __Amazon Elastic Kubernetes Service__ (__EKS__) experimentation project that automates the deployment of a Kubernetes cluster, packed with open-source tools and example applications.

 ## Key Components 🛠️